MicrosoftDocs/Dynamics-365-Operations.et-ee/financials/project-management/project-purchase-orders.md

 ---

-# <a name="purchase-orders-for-a-project"></a>Projekti ostutellimused
+# <a name="purchase-orders-for-a-project"></a><span data-ttu-id="c4e40-104">Projekti ostutellimused</span><span class="sxs-lookup"><span data-stu-id="c4e40-104">Purchase orders for a project</span></span>

 [!include[banner](../includes/banner.md)]

-See artikkel kirjeldab erinevaid meetodeid, mille abil saate luua projekti ostutellimusi.
-Kasutatav meetod sõltub ostutellimuse eesmärgist ja sellest, millal ostetud kaupu tarbitakse ja nende eest projektile kulud arvestatakse.
+<span data-ttu-id="c4e40-105">See artikkel kirjeldab erinevaid meetodeid, mille abil saate luua projekti ostutellimusi.</span><span class="sxs-lookup"><span data-stu-id="c4e40-105">This article describes the various methods that you can use to create purchase orders for a project.</span></span> <span data-ttu-id="c4e40-106">Kasutatav meetod sõltub ostutellimuse eesmärgist ja sellest, millal ostetud kaupu tarbitakse ja nende eest projektile kulud arvestatakse.</span><span class="sxs-lookup"><span data-stu-id="c4e40-106">The method that you use depends on the purpose of the purchase order, and when the purchased items are consumed and charged to a project.</span></span>

-Microsoft Dynamics 365 for Finance and Operations, Enterprise editionis saate kasutada projekti ostutellimuste loomiseks mitut meetodit.
-Kasutatav meetod sõltub ostutellimuse eesmärgist, sellest, millal ostetud kaupu tarbitakse ja millal ostetud kaupade eest projektile kulud arvestatakse.
+<span data-ttu-id="c4e40-107">Microsoft Dynamics 365 for Finance and Operations, Enterprise editionis saate kasutada projekti ostutellimuste loomiseks mitut meetodit.</span><span class="sxs-lookup"><span data-stu-id="c4e40-107">In Microsoft Dynamics 365 for Finance and Operations, Enterprise edition, you can use multiple methods to create purchase orders for a project.</span></span> <span data-ttu-id="c4e40-108">Kasutatav meetod sõltub ostutellimuse eesmärgist, sellest, millal ostetud kaupu tarbitakse ja millal ostetud kaupade eest projektile kulud arvestatakse.</span><span class="sxs-lookup"><span data-stu-id="c4e40-108">The method that you use depends on the purpose of the purchase order, when the purchased items are consumed, and when the purchased items are charged to a project.</span></span>

-### <a name="methods-for-creating-a-purchase-order"></a>Ostutellimuse loomise meetodid
+### <a name="methods-for-creating-a-purchase-order"></a><span data-ttu-id="c4e40-109">Ostutellimuse loomise meetodid</span><span class="sxs-lookup"><span data-stu-id="c4e40-109">Methods for creating a purchase order</span></span>

-Saate projekti haldamise ja raamatupidamise ostutellimuse loomiseks kasutada üht järgmistest meetoditest.
-Ostutellimuse eesmärk määratleb, millal ostutellimust tarbitakse, ning seega ka selle, millal kaubad projekti kuludesse kantakse.
+<span data-ttu-id="c4e40-110">Saate projekti haldamise ja raamatupidamise ostutellimuse loomiseks kasutada üht järgmistest meetoditest.</span><span class="sxs-lookup"><span data-stu-id="c4e40-110">You can use one of the following methods to create a purchase order in Project management and accounting.</span></span> <span data-ttu-id="c4e40-111">Ostutellimuse eesmärk määratleb, millal ostutellimust tarbitakse, ning seega ka selle, millal kaubad projekti kuludesse kantakse.</span><span class="sxs-lookup"><span data-stu-id="c4e40-111">The purpose of the purchase order determines when the purchase order is consumed and, therefore, when items are charged to a project.</span></span>

 <table>
 <colgroup>